 If you’ve been listening closely, you’d have noticed that the English language is quite melodic.
 Sentences have rhythm and melody, much like songs do!
 This comes from intonation and stress, both of which can affect the meaning of the words you’re saying.

 Depending on which part of a word is stressed and its position in a sentence, it can either be a noun or a verb.
 Take the words present and present, for instance.
 If it’s pronounced ‘pri-ZENT’, it’s a verb that means to give something to somebody, especially formally at a ceremony.
 However, if it’s heard as ‘PRE-znt’, then it’s a noun that refers to an object given to someone as a gift.

 Sentences have stresses too.
 Words that are more important are uttered with more clarity and strength than the rest of the sentence.
 Try reading this sentence out loud: “I drank some green tea this morning.”
 To sound more fluent, make sure you stress the words that are in bold by saying them more slowly than the rest of the sentence.

 Now, all this might sound a bit too complicated, but don’t worry!
-The most effective way to learn is through listening and practicing.
+The most effective way to learn is through listening and practising.
 Most native speakers don’t even know these rules either, and just say what ‘sounds right’ to them.
-If you practice enough, you’ll soon be able to automatically determine what sounds right, too.
+If you practise enough, you’ll soon be able to automatically determine what sounds right, too.